Pet Therapy at Advocate Sherman Hospital

-Since July 2006, a Sherman Auxiliary volunteer project has used certified therapy dogs to brighten the day of patients in adult and pediatric medicine, telemetry, and orthopedics and neurology.
+Since July 2006, an Advocate Sherman Hospital Auxiliary volunteer project has used certified therapy dogs to brighten the day of patients in adult and pediatric medicine, telemetry, and orthopedics and neurology.
 Our nurses screen patients first before placing a purple paw on doors to indicate where a visit from one of our therapy dogs is welcome.

 Once temperament testing is completed, we require every dog undergo medical exams, testing and vaccination controls.
 To give our therapy pets the best available health care, Dundee Animal Hospital, with offices in Dundee, Elgin and Algonquin, generously provides the required veterinary services for the therapy dog team at no charge to the handler, an estimated total of $535 a year per dog.

 To learn how to become a member of our pet therapy team, please download the information sheet by clicking on the link below.

 For more information, please contact our volunteer office at 847-429-8720.

 - Advocate Sherman Hospital currently has 12 dogs and 12 handlers in the program.

 - Our pet handlers and therapy dogs make 360 patient visits a month.

 - Our therapy dogs are waiting to meet you.
 See their pictures and profiles now!